-Across the U.S., the Habitat network is advocating at the local, state and federal levels for policy solutions that help ensure families have a safe and affordable place to call home, especially during and after the pandemic.
+Across the U.S., the Habitat network is advocating at the local, state and federal levels for policy solutions that help families stay safely and stably housed during the pandemic.
 Here are just a few recent successes:

 Indiana

 Habitat Indiana successfully advocated for the state to provide mortgage payment assistance to help Indianans economically impacted by COVID remain in their homes.